Equivalent Linear Mappings of Large Language Models: Method

-In order to achieve local linearity, modifications must be made to the gradient computations of the $RMSNorm$ operation, the activation function ($SwiGLU$ in Llama 3.2) and the $softmax$ term in the attention block output.
+In order to achieve linearity, modifications must be made to the gradient computations of the RMSNorm operation, the activation function (SwiGLU in Llama 3.2) and the softmax term in the attention block output.